-Option 2: Archive
+Delete a group on Facebook Option 2: Archive

-Admins can still block and delete people and threads but the group descriptions cannot be changed.
+Admins can still block and delete people and threads, but the group descriptions cannot be changed.

-After all, a Facebook group with a large following is a true asset for your business you can continue benefiting in the future after even the longest break.
+After all, a Facebook group with a large following is a true asset for your business.
+You can continue benefiting in the future after even the longest break.

 ✨✨✨ Related article: How to Use Facebook Ads for Beginners